logoran/logoran/docs/api/request.md

   Get hostname when present.
 Supports `X-Forwarded-Host` when `app.proxy` is __true__, otherwise `Host` is used.

-  If host is IPv6, Koa delegates parsing to
-  [WHATWG URL API](https://nodejs.org/dist/latest-v8.x/docs/api/url.html#url_the_whatwg_url_api),
-  *Note* This may impact performance.
+  If host is IPv6, Logoran delegates parsing to [WHATWG URL API](https://nodejs.org/dist/latest-v8.x/docs/api/url.html#url_the_whatwg_url_api), *Note* This may impact performance.